Skip to navigation Skip to content

 Owns the mobile accommodation + Read more ...

-• The customer is a homeowner
+• is a homeowner, and

 'Rent Assistance is payable while travelling.
-Customer/and partner are homeowners, eligible for RA while they travel.
+Customer/and partner are homeowners and eligible for RA while they travel.
 The mobile accommodation has been assessed as the principal home because the customer has permanently left the former principal home.
 The vacation of the principal home commenced on DD/MM/YY Social Security Act Section 11(7)'

-See Step 5 in Table 2
+See Table 2 > Step 5.

 6